 In 50 Words or Less: Whittier, felony grand theft of $220,000 in product from employer and Compton five counts of armed robbery (each a strike), five years plea bargain.

-Our client, a delivery man for a well-known beverage company, was first arrested after his employer visited a customer, only to unexpectedly find a large amount of product in the customer’s possession.
-The customer was asked who he received the product from and he named our client.
+Our client, a delivery man for a well-known beverage company, was first arrested after his boss visited a liquor store in Gardena that the boss considered a potential customer, only to unexpectedly find a large amount of its product already in the potential customer’s possession.
+The boss asked the store owner who he bought the product from and he named our client, however, the boss showed no record of any sale to this customer.

 As it turned out, over four months, our client had loaded thirteen pallets of fine alcohol onto his truck and sold it to several already long-time customers his employer knew, keeping the entire proceeds for himself.
-The thirteen pallets had a retail value of approximately $220,000, although our client sold it for considerably less.
+The thirteen pallets had a retail value of approximately $220,000, although our client sold it for considerably less to ensure the sale was made in cash.
 The client had loaded the pallets onto his truck during a time when he knew inventory was not being properly documented, or so he thought.
 Video surveillance films, however, clearly showed our client each time he took a pallet without checking it out per warehouse procedures.

 He used the money to make up for the family’s income loss because his wife had recently lost her job.
 Our client, age 32, had no prior record.

-As the reader of this summary may know, the Whittier Courthouse has closed and now all cases arising in the area formerly within the jurisdiction of the Whittier Courthouse are heard in Norwalk.
+As the reader of this summary may know, the Whittier Courthouse has closed and now all cases, as of 2016, arising in the area formerly within the jurisdiction of the Whittier Courthouse are heard in Norwalk.

 After our client was arrested, our client was then bailed out.
-Shortly thereafter, he was arrested for being an accomplice to a string of armed robberies, wherein he acted as the driver for two individuals who actually used a weapon to persuade the victims to provide their wallets and purses.
+Shortly thereafter, he was arrested for being an accomplice to a string of armed robberies of convenience stores in Compton and Gardena, wherein he acted as the driver for two individuals who actually used a weapon to persuade the victims to provide their wallets and purses.

 Our office was retained and immediately asked to consolidate the cases in Compton, which was a more “friendly” venue for our client.
 However, the court in Whittier first required our client to have his preliminary hearing in Whittier.
 At this preliminary hearing, Greg Hill was successful in moving to dismiss the Penal Code § 12022.6(a)(1) enhancement, which theoretically “saved” our client about $150,000.